microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

   )
 ```

-Three opcodes are available for this operation class:
+Two opcodes are available for this operation class:
 * Matrix Matrix Multiply: `C = A * B`
 * Matrix Matrix Multiply with Accumulation: `C += A * B`